stereolabs/zed-gstreamer/README.md

 # Key Features
 GStreamer plugin package for ZED Cameras.
 The package is composed of two plugins:

-* `zedsrc`: acquires camera color image and depth map and pushes them in a GStreamer pipeline
+* `zedsrc`: acquires camera color image and depth map and pushes them in a GStreamer pipeline.
-* `zedmeta`: GStreamer library to define and handle the ZED metadata (Positional Tracking data, Sensors data, Detected Object data, Detected Skeletons data)
+* `zedmeta`: GStreamer library to define and handle the ZED metadata (Positional Tracking data, Sensors data, Detected Object data, Detected Skeletons data).
 * `zeddemux`: receives a composite `zedsrc` stream (`color left + color right` data or `color left + depth map` + metadata), processes the eventual depth data and pushes them in two separated new streams named `src_left` and `src_aux`.
 A third source pad is created for metadata to be externally processed.
 * `zeddatacsvsink`: example sink plugin that receives ZED metadata, extracts the Positional Tracking and the Sensors Data and save them in a CSV file.
+* `zedoddisplaysink`: example sink plugin that receives ZED combined stream with metadata, extracts Object Detection process result and displays it in a 2D window.

 ## Build